NathanBilleau/needle/README.md

 # needle

-Generate a social video from a Spoify playlist (discovery of the week)
+Generate a social video from a Spotify playlist (discovery of the week)

 ## Learnings

 - Spotify API
 - Deno
-- Yarn workspaces ?
 - Remotion
 - Instagram / Tiktok API

+## Time tracking

+Total spent : 1h

+Current session started at ...